Department of Justice is now the Department of Communities and Justice. Find out more >

 Demerit points are not added straight away.
 They are added:

-If you want to check if a particular offence carries any demerit points, go to 'Demerit points' on the
+If you want to check if a particular offence carries any demerit points, go to 'Demerit points' on the Transport for NSW website.

 You can check how many demerit points you have at the